 Florence Merriam Bailey Award

 AOS Council is pleased to announce the new Florence Merriam Bailey Publication Award.
 This new annual publication award, to be given in 2021, will recognize an outstanding article published within the preceding two calendar years by an early career member in an AOS journal.
 The award consists of a cash prize of $1,500 to the lead author.
-This new annual publication award, to be given in 2021, will recognize a paper published in Ornithology.
-In even-numbered years a paper published in Ornithological Applications will be recognized.
+In even-numbered years, this new annual publication award will recognize a paper published in Ornithology.
+In odd-numbered years a paper published in Ornithological Applications will be recognized.

 Award Eligibility Details & Selection Process